crotwell/TauP/src/doc/sphinx/source/programming.rst

 This implements the HTTP method above, but provides a more user friendly syntax and manages the start up and shutdown of the java server.
-The TauP python library is available on pypi.org, so as long as the main TauP Toolkit is installed, it is close to seemless, just requiring a
+The TauP python library is available on pypi.org, so as long as the main TauP Toolkit is installed, it is close to seamless, just requiring a

 .. code-block::